Some characters, most probably unusual ones

 - In an episode of Frasier, the same room service guy keeps coming to a hotel room which contains, at various points: Niles and Lilith, Frasier and Lilith, and Niles and Frasier, in various states of undress.
 They're working through the fallout of Niles sleeping with Lilith.
 His response to everything is a bemused-but-stoic "OK."

-- In Robocop3 an elderly hotel receptionist barely glances at the Robocop, who enters with a naked gun and askes where the villain is.
+- In RoboCop 3 an elderly hotel receptionist barely glances at the Robocop, who enters with a naked gun and askes which room the villain stays in.
 The receptionist answers and gets back to his newspaper.